pipeforce/pipeforce.github.io/docs/api/commands.md

 ## data.enrich
 ----------
-Enriches a given data object by adding / changing attributes on it.
+Enriches a given data object by applying a given PEL expression on it.

 [Try online.](https://try.pipeforce.org/#/commandform?command=data.enrich)